Learn how to make custom Cricut invitations by using the draw and cut function. Perfect for a birthday party like these mermaid invitations!

 Then I clicked on Images again and typed mermaid into the search box.
 I scrolled through and found some images I wanted to use.
 Find whichever ones you like best!

 For the plants, I found a grouped image and inserted the entire group.
+These are some of the same images I used for the cupcake toppers.

 These are all the images I found to use.
 You can change the color of the mermaid tail and size it to fit in between the text.